entropicalabs/entropica_qaoa/Meeting_April_17.md

 - Rough timeline / deadline for the minimal version of the package (& define what that means) to be sent to Rigetti & tested by our team.

 NOTES and ACTION POINTS:

+- Draw a diagram / hierarchy illustration of the package and all its modules and classes to fully understand its structure and explain it to people.